Coding conventions

 - Prefer range-based

-unless index or iterator is used by itself. - Avoid
+forto old styleforunless index or iterator is used by itself. - Avoid

-unless it increases code readability.
+autounless it increases code readability.
 More details here and here.- Use

-for verbose, unknown or redundant types.
+autofor verbose, unknown or redundant types.
 Example:auto iter = variables.Find(name); // verbose iterator type: HashMap<String, Variant>::Iteratorfor (auto& variable : variables) { } // verbose pair type: HashMap<String, Variant>::KeyValueauto model = MakeShared<Model>(context_); // type is already mentioned in the expression: SharedPtr<Model> - Use

-instead of manual type deduction viadecltype
+autoinstead of manual type deduction viadecltypeandtypename.

 - Use